sroze/companienv/README.md

 ### `ssl-certificate-extension`

-Similar to the [RSA keys pair](#rsa-pair-extension): Companienv will offer to generate a self-signed SSL certificate if it does not exists yet.
+Similar to the [RSA keys pair](#rsa-pair-extension): Companienv will offer to generate a self-signed SSL certificate if it does not exist yet.

 ```yaml
 #+ssl-certificate(SSL_CERTIFICATE_PRIVATE_KEY_PATH SSL_CERTIFICATE_CERTIFICATE_PATH SSL_CERTIFICATE_DOMAIN_NAME)